How to find the best computer glasses in 2023

 Choosing the best computer glasses for you

 In an increasingly digital age, we spend more time each day staring at our computers, watching TV and tinkering on our smartphones and tablets.
-All that screen time can add up to a lot of eye strain, but blue-light-blocking computer glasses can offer some relief.
+All that screen time can add up to a lot of eye strain.
+But blue-light-blocking computer glasses can offer relief.

 What are computer glasses and how do they block blue light?
 What is blue light?
 What kind of blue light glasses are there?
-Our guide will help you select the computer glasses that are best for you.
+Our guide will help you select the best computer glasses for you.

 What are computer glasses?

 Computer glasses have specially coated lenses designed to relax your eyes while using a computer.
-These lenses are designed to help prevent digital eye strain, headaches, dry eyes, blurred vision and other symptoms of computer vision syndrome.
+The lenses are designed to help prevent digital eye strain, headaches, dry eyes, blurred vision and other symptoms of digital eye strain.